15 Best Online Course Platforms: Where Should Your Online Course Go?

 Why?
 Because getting accepted to do one of these courses can be quite difficult.
-While this has an open marketplace feel, it’s a curated marketplace.
-That means unlike Skillshare or Udemy, you need to prove your expertise prior to being accepted to building a course.
+While this has an open marketplace feel, it's a curated marketplace.
+That means unlike Skillshare or Udemy (or other Skillshare alternatives), you need to prove your expertise prior to being accepted to building a course.
 Which then must also be approved before being posted.

 While this can be a good place for proven professionals to consider putting up a course, it's not the most practical platform for most online course creators.
 This certainly isn't the best option for building passive income via online courses.

-For students who want to pick up additional skills, it is one of the better marketplaces for online learning out there.
-As a course creator this isn’t the best course marketplace because of the gatekeepers.
+For students who want to pick up additional skills, it is one of the best online learning platforms out there.
+As a course creator, this isn't the best course marketplace because of the gatekeepers.

 Creating Your Online Course